AGENTS IN PROD · MAIN IS GREEN · SHIPPING: VERTICAL RUNTIMES · --:-- LOCAL

 For hire, or for fun.

 A small team of researchers-who-build.
-We ship agent systems that survive Tuesday mornings — eval-first, MCP-native, process rewards where they earn their keep.
-Sometimes we chase a paper down a rabbit hole for the sport.
+We ship agent systems that survive Tuesday mornings — eval-first, MCP-native, runtime-first.
+Skills that get reused, evals you can re-run, agents that don't fall off the 50-step cliff.
+And sometimes we chase a paper down a rabbit hole purely for the sport.

 Two modes.
 One team.

-Half our time is client work — consulting, training, agent evaluations.
-The other half is whatever the group finds interesting this month.
-Both halves make each other better.
+Half our time is client work — agents, evals, post-training, teaching.
+The other half is whatever the group chat can't stop talking about this month.
+Same people, same monorepo; each half makes the other one better.

 For hire